Presidency Finally Breaks Silence on Military Coup Reports: "Institutional Memory"

 • Dare also gave a reason the president retained some officers and urged Nigerians to commend the president for appointing service chiefs from all regions in the country

-The federal government has finally commented on the narrative that some military officers are planning a coup against the administration of President Bola Tinubu, leading to the recent restructuring in the military architecture of the country.
+The federal government has finally commented on the narrative that some military officers are planning a coup against the administration of President Bola Tinubu and that this led to the recent restructuring in the military architecture of the country.

 Read also

-The presidency has reacted to the report of alleged military coup against President Bola Tinubu.
+The presidency reacts to reports of an alleged military coup against President Bola Tinubu.

 Presidency speaks on alleged coup plot against President Bola Tinubu Photo Credit: @officialABAT